Cyanne-Jones/next-15-ideabox/README.md

 - ✅ Fetch data from external API, transform data in API layer, send transformed data to front end (GET)
 - ~Send data to api layer and do something with it depending no value ("POST" but not rly)~ No endpoint created due to app router usage (can pass POST request through the server component fetch call anyway)
 - ✅ Animate a few different interactions
+- ✅ Run when the Docker image is built and ran